Caellwyn/hypothesis_testing_seattle-chicago-ds/README.md

 ## Scenario

 The Donut Fairy is a new gourmet donut shop.
 They want to increase sales at their store so they decide to give out some coupons.
 They give forty of their customers a 3 dollar off coupon.
-On average, with no coupon, a Donut Fairy customer spends 12 dollars a visit, with a standard deviation of 3.5 dollars.
+On average, with no coupon, a Donut Fairy customer spends 13.5 dollars a visit, with a standard deviation of 3.5 dollars.
 They find that the 40 customers they gave a coupon spend on average 17 dollars with a standard deviation of 4.
-They would like to know whether this increased expenditure is a result of offering the coupon rather than chance occurrence.
+They would like to know whether this **increased** expenditure is a result of offering the coupon rather than chance occurrence.

 # 1: Establish the basic framework and assumptions for hypothesis testing